renatabiniek/writing-room/README.md

     **Test result:**  PASS

-    The link to the reading list is provided within the bookclub event section and it opens as pdf in a new tab:
+    The link to the reading list is provided within the bookclub event section and it opens as PDF in a new tab:

     ![Bookclub](docs/features/bookclub.webp)
     ![Reading list](docs/features/reading-list.webp)